 RubyMine provides viewing modes for specific usage patterns.
 For example, you can turn off all distractions by hiding all UI elements except the code.

 Extend RubyMine with plugins and get support for additional VCS, integration with various tools and frameworks, and editor enhancements.
-Use the Marketplace tab to browse and install plugins from the JetBrains Plugins Repository.
+Use the Marketplace tab to browse and install plugins from the Plugin Marketplace.

 Streamline your workflow right from the start with a database plugin, a terminal emulator, Capistrano support, and much more.

 Use an embedded terminal emulator for working with a command-line shell from inside the IDE.
 Use it to work with the Ruby environment, run Git commands, and perform other command-line tasks without switching to a dedicated terminal application.

 Explore and edit databases with the bundled Database Tools and SQL plugin.
 The plugin supports database management systems, including MySQL, PostgreSQL, SQLite, and others.

 Test the API inside the IDE with the integrated HTTP client.
 You can compose and run HTTP requests right in the editor.